Australian police arrest 3 over alleged Sydney terror plot - The Boston Globe

 Dutton said the three Sydney residents came to know each other by sharing extremist views online.

-The Islamic State group is expanding its footprint in the mountains of northeastern Afghanistan, recruiting new fighters and plotting attacks on the United States and other Western countries, U.S. and Afghan security officials have told The Associated Press.
+The Islamic State group is expanding its footprint in the mountains of northeastern Afghanistan, recruiting new fighters and plotting attacks on the United States and other Western countries, US and Afghan security officials have said.

-Nearly two decades after the U.S.-led invasion of Afghanistan, the extremist group is seen as an even greater threat than the Taliban because of its increasingly sophisticated military capabilities and its strategy of targeting civilians, both in Afghanistan and abroad.
-Concerns run so deep that many have come to see the Taliban, which have also clashed with IS, as a potential partner in containing it.
+Nearly two decades after the US-led invasion of Afghanistan, the extremist group is seen as an even greater threat than the Taliban because of its increasingly sophisticated military capabilities and its strategy of targeting civilians, both in Afghanistan and abroad.
+Concerns run so deep that many have come to see the Taliban, which have also clashed with the Islamic State, as a potential partner in containing it.

 Advertisement

-A U.S. intelligence official based in Afghanistan told the AP that a recent wave of attacks in the capital, Kabul, is ‘‘practice runs’’ for even bigger attacks in Europe and the United States.
+A US intelligence official based in Afghanistan said a recent wave of attacks in the capital, Kabul, amount to ‘‘practice runs’’ for even bigger attacks in Europe and the United States.

-Bruce Hoffman, director of the Center for Security Studies at Georgetown University, sees Afghanistan as a possible new base for IS now that it has been driven from Iraq and Syria.
+Bruce Hoffman, director of the Center for Security Studies at Georgetown University, sees Afghanistan as a possible new base for the Islamic State now that it has been driven from Iraq and Syria.